POLICY #5.1

 - The University shall provide reasonable space indoors and outdoors for the posting of non-commercial signs, notices, posters, and banners by Members of the University Community.
 Subject to the limitations on unlawful/unprotected speech and reasonable and nondiscriminatory Time, Place, and Manner Restrictions, such signs, notices, posters, and banners may deal with any subject matter, including but not limited to notices of meetings or events and expressions of positions and ideas on social or political topics.

 - Members of the University Community may post non-commercial signs, notices, and posters on bulletin boards and kiosks located on the University campus and maintained by the University; however, they may not be posted on bulletin boards or kiosks maintained by academic and administrative departments of the University or in classrooms.
-Noncommercial signs, notices, and posters shall not be attached to non-bulletin board or non-kiosk locations, such as on trees, buildings or portions of buildings (including walls, doors, windows, fixtures, handrails), fountains, statues, equipment, furniture, or machinery, unless otherwise expressly authorized by the Student Involvement and Leadership Office.
-For lawn sign requirements, see Section IV.N.1.j.
+Noncommercial signs, notices, and posters shall not be attached to non-bulletin board or non-kiosk locations, such as on trees, buildings or portions of buildings (including walls, doors, windows, fixtures, handrails), fountains, statues, equipment, furniture, machinery, or Gunther the Rock unless otherwise expressly authorized by the Student Involvement and Leadership Office.
+For lawn sign requirements, see Section IV.N.1.i.

 - Unless expressly designated for broader use, bulletin boards, easels, and kiosks maintained by an academic or administrative department of the University, and all walls, doors, whiteboards, chalkboards, windows, and other areas within classrooms, are reserved exclusively for University Organizations for University speech.
 Designated areas in bathroom stalls at the University are also reserved exclusively for University speech by the Student Involvement and Leadership Office.
 In addition, designated areas for the hanging of artwork on campus are reserved exclusively for University Organizations.
 Postings under this section do not need approval from the Student Involvement and Leadership Office, but are required to comply with the department’s nondiscriminatory rules and procedures